 Scandinavian-style interiors are strongly influenced by the long and dark winters of the northern regions.
 As a result, maximizing light is a top priority for Scandinavian kitchens.
 Large windows, open floor plans, and light color schemes reflect natural light, creating bright and cheerful spaces.

 Even artificial lighting is carefully constructed to mimic daylight.
-Pendant lights over islands, like in our Rebel design on the photo, discreet under-cabinet lighting, and warm ceiling fixtures create a feeling of openness and hospitality in the kitchen throughout the day and evening.
-Choosing reflective surfaces such as matte pastels, light woods, and light stone countertops can further enhance the light and airy feel of the space.
+Pendant lights over islands, as in Corner’s Rebel kitchen design, discreet under-cabinet lighting, and warm ceiling fixtures create a feeling of openness and hospitality in the kitchen throughout the day and evening.
+Choosing surfaces such as light, matte finishes, light woods, and light stone countertops can further enhance the light and airy feel of the space.

 DON’T: Create Visual Clutter with Mixed Styles